Mike Calvert: Early life

+Second World War

 When the Second World War broke out in 1939, Calvert briefly commanded a detachment of Royal Engineers in the Norwegian campaign, then trained commando detachments in demolition techniques in Hong Kong and Australia.
 In Australia, along with F. Spencer Chapman, he assisted with training Australian commandos who formed the first Australian Army Independent Companies at Wilsons Promontory, Victoria in 1941.
 He was then appointed to command the Bush Warfare School in Burma, training officers and non-commissioned officers to lead guerilla bands in China for operations against the Japanese.

 The Japanese invaded Burma in early 1942.
 Calvert and others from the school raided Henzada by riverboat after the fall of Rangoon as a deception operation to convince the Japanese that Australian reinforcements had reached Burma.
 Calvert then spent a period of time touring Burma with Orde Wingate.
 After the Bush Warfare School closed, Calvert was sent with 22 men from the school and a few hundred men separated from their units to guard the Gokteik Viaduct thirty miles east of Maymyo.
 (The Allied Commander in Chief, General Archibald Wavell apparently hoped that Calvert would use his initiative and demolish it, in spite of orders from the civil government to keep it intact.
 For once, Calvert obeyed orders.)

 After retreating from the viaduct, Calvert participated in a deception operation involving the loss of a set of false papers to the Japanese.
 Calvert's unit finally retreated to India at the very rear of the army, often behind the Japanese lines.